 Take care of you.
 Offering yoga as a tool for trauma resolution work can be incredibly rewarding.
 On the other hand, it can be very draining if you as the teacher neglect your self-care.
 There is a lot to balance as a teacher, especially when students may be triggered or emotionally dysregulated during class.
 In order to remain present, consistent, and authentic, it is important to nurture your own yoga practice and to find community with other service providers, yoga teachers, and supportive friends and family.
 Our fellow practitioners in The Breathe Network are also fabulous resources for self-care, consulting and a variety of techniques and philosophies around personalized, holistic, trauma resilience.

 This information is a just a re-cap highlighting some of the key insights offered through the Trauma Center at the Justice Resource Institute.
 For more information on how to train with them, please visit their website.
 If you are interested in connecting directly with Alexis or Zabie about their work, teaching and trainings they offer, feel free to contact them through their practitioner pages with The Breathe Network: Alexis Marbach’s page and Zabie Khorakiwala’s page.
-You can also learn more by visiting their websites or emailing them at the contact information below.
 To learn about other trauma-informed yoga instructors connected to The Breathe Network’s national collective of holistic healing arts practitioners, please visit this page.

 The Breathe Network’s mission is to connect survivors of sexual violence with sliding-scale, trauma-informed, holistic healing arts practitioners and organizations.
 In addition, we provide training for practitioners in understanding the nuances of sexual violence and techniques to enhance trauma-informed care within their practice.
 If you would like to join The Breathe Network as an individual practitioner/organization or would like to invite one of our members to your center/practice for training, please contact us at: email@example.com